 Our organization has consistently advocated for slot allocations to be more competitive and open to more airlines.
 Until now, this has not been successful because incumbent airlines have carefully worked to protect their slot “assets.”
 Our efforts go back at least a decade to the LaGuardia (LGA) slot swap between USAir and Delta.
 Then it continued with the American Airlines/USAir merger in 2012 and the slot-sale remedies in 2013.
 And, finally, the debate raged in a 2015 FAA proposed rulemaking that examined slot controls at the NYC airports.

 Since late March, the incumbent slot holders at DCA, LGA, and JFK have reduced their overall flight operations by approximately 60 percent to 70 percent.
 Like all major commercial airports, their runways and terminals are nearly empty.
 The air traffic control system (ATC) is no longer managing congested airspace.
-Everyone agrees that it will be years before the legacy airlines can resume the service levels present in 2019.
+Everyone agrees that it will be at least another year before legacy airlines can resume their 2019 service levels.
 Plus, some LCC and ULCC carriers are ready and willing to provide new service at slot-controlled airports if allowed to do so.

 The initial slot waiver may have been justifiable as the industry steadied itself.
-However, to continue with the slot waivers during the coming winter season that ends in mid-March and possibly beyond is not acceptable.
+However, to continue, season after season, with the slot waivers is not acceptable.
 It will thwart the free competitive market’s operation.

 Airport slots are valuable PUBLIC assets.
 They must be used for the PUBLIC benefit.